 A: While the saliva of squash bugs can be toxic to plants, and can carry cucurbit yellow vine disease, their saliva is not harmful to humans, nor is any other part of the bug.
-However, they can and do stink when disturbed or squished.
+However, they can and do stink when disturbed or squashed.
 This means that if you have a sensitive nose, you might find the aroma offensive.

-Q: Do preying mantises eat squash bugs?
+Q: Do praying mantises eat squash bugs?

 A: They do, but praying mantises also eat ladybugs and other beneficial insects.
 If you have mantises in your garden already, they may assist you with the squash bug population somewhat, especially if you catch them and move them to where they’re most needed.